Explaining a medical condition is never easy, and explaining type 1 diabetes to a child can seem overwhelming and complicated.

-It is important to know when to tell your child about the risks and complications of diabetes, as this will help them understand why they should be careful and diligent with their treatment.
+It is important to know when to tell your child about the risks and complications of diabetes, as this will help them understand why they should be careful with their treatment.
 If they understand the underlying processes involved in the condition, they will be more willing to make the necessary changes.

 Give information that clearly explains cause and effect

 Children can be eager for knowledge.
 They may often ask questions during their conversations with adults because they actively want to understand.